polarityio/abuseipdb/README.md

 ### Max Age in Days
 Max age in days to search AbuseIPDB.

-> Please note this must be in day format ranging from 1-365.
+> The max age must be in day format ranging from 1-365.

 ### Minimum Abuse Confidence Score
 Minimum score you want to be notified of from AbuseIPDB.

-> Please note the score value must be between 0 and 100.
+> The score value must be between 0 and 100.

 ## Installation Instructions